sanatanisher01/myday-gla/README.md

 If you prefer to set up the deployment manually:

-1. Create a new Web Service on Render
+1. Create a new service on Railway
 2. Connect your GitHub repository
-3. Set the build command to `./build.sh`
-4. Set the start command to `gunicorn myday.wsgi:application`
+3. Railway will automatically detect the `Procfile` and deploy your application
-5. Add the environment variables listed above
+4. Add the environment variables listed above
-6. Create a PostgreSQL database and link it to your web service
+5. Create a PostgreSQL database and link it to your service

 ## Email Functionality